robcog-iai/UR17/Documentation/Milestone2.md

 # Documentation

 * Bug Note: Objects can't be dropped at the moment and if the object was not rotated it won't be picked up in one of the hands.
-Because of the changes made the roation is not working correctly and needs some adjustments, so that a 360° rotaion is possible.
+Because of the changes made the rotation is not working correctly and needs some adjustments, so that a 360° rotation is possible.

-* The first part of the milestones was to create a seperate plugin.
-This plugin only depends on UTags and unnecessary functions are removed.
+* The first part of the milestones was to create a separate plugin.
+This plugin only depends on Tags and unnecessary functions are removed.

 * For this milestone the HUD was reworked, it works now with code instead of blueprints.
-There are now two menus, one for the the question if the object should be rotated and one for the pick up in the left or right hand.
+There are now two menus, one for the the question if the object should be rotated and one for the pickup in the left or right hand.

-* The testing of the functionalitys was done in a simple debug map and only with one object.
+* The testing of the functionalities was done in a simple debug map and only with one object.

-* The for the menus is created via a AHUD class, which manages the drawing of the menus and the corsshair.
+* The for the menus is created via a AHUD class, which manages the drawing of the menus and the crosshair.
 The following part of the code shows the drawing functions:

 ```
 void AGameHUD::DrawHUD()